dotlang/language/README.md

 Generics support is limited to code generation via IDE and the compile-time dynamic sequence.
 You can use these tools to have unified functions and types for generic cases, but for any new instance of a generics, you need to write the code to handle that type (manually or via IDE support).

+You can also use a compile-time dynamic union type to create a union type of different related generic types and use that type to write some general functions which have same implementation for all generic types (Example 3).

 **Example**